Opening a Café in Germany: What you need to know

 Opening a Café in Germany: Permits & Requirements

-If you plan to offer alcoholic beverages alongside your coffee specialties, you’ll need a Gaststättenkonzession (premises licence), commonly known as a Schanklizenz (liquor license).
+If you plan to offer alcoholic beverages alongside your coffee specialties, you’ll need a premises licence 💬Gaststättenkonzession, or more commonly 💬Schanklizenz.

 Typically, the following documents are required for a premises licence in Germany:

-Hello caterers!
 When you’re self-employed, it’s important to follow food safety regulations.
-You’ll need to show evidence of training under the Infektionsschutzgesetz (infection protection act).
-Your local Gesundheitsamt (health authority) will provide this.
+You’ll need to show evidence of training under the infection protection act.
+Your local health authority will provide this.

-Remember, you’ll need to refresh your team’s knowledge every two years.
-Keep records of these follow-up sessions for proof.
+Remember, you’ll need to refresh your team’s training every two years.
+Keep records of these follow-up sessions as proof.

 When opening your café, you and your staff must undergo training per the EU Food Hygiene Regulation.
-Your local IHK (chambers of industry and commerce) offer these courses for food businesses.
+Your local chamber of industry and commerce offer these courses for food businesses.

 Setting up your cafe with health regulations in mind

 Your café needs to meet hygiene standards.
-Health inspectors regularly inspect spaces that prepare food and drink.
+Health inspectors regularly inspect spaces that prepare food and serve drinks.

-Check your area has specific refrigeration, storage, ventilation, and sink requirements.
+Check your area is compliant with requirements for refrigeration, storage, ventilation, and sinks.
 Make sure your premises will pass official inspections to avoid unexpected costs or obstacles to your business.

 Professional Requirements: Starting a Café without formal training?

-Starting a café doesn’t demand a Meisterbrief (master craftsman’s certificate) or specific Ausbildung (vocational training).
+Starting a café doesn’t demand specific vocational training.

-However, before entering the business, it is wise to gain experience in a cafe or hospitality industry.
+However, before entering the business, it is wise to gain experience in the hospitality industry.
 Hands-on experience is a great learning environment, helping you understand typical work setups, time management, and customer relations.

-Well before you open your doors, gather information and seek expert guidance, particularly for your Geschäftsplan (business plan), financing, and tax liabilities.
+Well before you open your doors, gather information and seek expert guidance, particularly for your business plan, financing, and tax liabilities.

 A solid business plan is essential for success.
 Making a profit in this industry is difficult at the best of times.
 You can’t just wing it!
 So, an expert consultant can be worth it.
 A good one can give you invaluable advice and support to help you turn a decent profit later down the track.